becktorrescoding/ArkIndex/README.md

 ### 3. Install Poppler

-Poppler is required by `pdf2image` to render PDF pages as images during search.
+Poppler is required for PDF rendering during search.
 It is **not** a Python package and must be installed separately.

 #### Windows